-Any students looking to apply for exemptions to the on-campus housing requirement must do so through the Housing Appeals Process.
-Students looking to go off campus for their Sophomore, Junior, or Senior year are not required to appeal, but must complete the regular housing selection process to select the Off-Campus option.
+Any students looking to apply for exceptions to the on-campus housing requirement must do so in writing to Residential Life (reslife@skidmore.edu).
+Students looking to go off campus for their Junior or Senior year are not required to appeal, but must complete the regular housing selection process to select the off-campus option.

 Outlined below are reasons for exemption to the on-campus housing requirement: